open-edge-platform/edge-microvisor-toolkit-standalone-node/standalone-node/docs/user-guide/get-started-guide.md

   # Download the new DV image you want to provision
   sudo wget <your-dv-image-url> -O <new-image-file>
-  # or copy from local directory:
+  # or copy new DV or custom created image from local directory:
   # sudo cp /path/to/your/new-image.raw ./

   # Unmount the partition